aka The lie that’s stopped you from more secure online accounts.

 We’ve always recommended setting up Two-Factor Authentication somewhere with mobile phone and Internet access plus as many of your devices as possible.
 It makes the initial setup easier to have everything in each reach.

 Setting up Two-Factor Authentication is a bit of a pain … but it’s absolutely worth the time and trouble.
-Windows 10 for Microsoft Office users and Office 2016: the real startup guide have step-by-step advice on setting up ‘Two-Fac’ based on our global experiences.
+Windows 10 for Microsoft Office users and Microsoft 365 for Windows: Straight Talk have step-by-step advice on setting up ‘Two-Fac’ based on our global experiences.